SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/active-directory-azure.md

 The Sumo Logic app for Azure Active Directory presents information about activity in Azure Active Directory, including role management, user management, group management, directory management, and application management.

-## Collect Logs for the Azure Active Directory app
+## Collect logs for the Azure Active Directory app

 Sumo Logic supports several methods for collecting logs from Event Hub.
 You can choose any of them to collect logs.